본문 바로가기

 Increased Local Production at HMGMA in the US

-Shift Toward Hybrid-Focused Strategy
+Shift Toward Hybrid-Focused St

-Hyundai Motor Company, which had already reduced overtime shifts on its electric vehicle production line at the Ulsan Plant, has ultimately decided to cut the number of workers on its daytime production shifts as well.
-Despite multiple production halts this year, the situation has shown little improvement, prompting the company to take the drastic step of workforce restructuring.
-Following recent decisions by global automakers such as Ford to halt electric vehicle production, and the European Union's reversal of its planned ban on internal combustion engine vehicle sales, negative developments in the electric vehicle sector are now significantly impacting domestic production.
+Hyundai Motor Company, which had previously reduced overtime shifts on its electric vehicle production line at the Ulsan Plant, has ultimately decided to cut the number of workers on its daytime production shifts as well.
+Despite multiple suspensions of operations this year, the situation has shown little improvement, prompting the company to make the bold move of workforce restructuring.
+Following recent decisions by global automakers such as Ford in the United States to halt electric vehicle production, and the European Union’s withdrawal of its plan to ban internal combustion engine vehicle sales, negative developments in the electric vehicle sector are now directly impacting domestic production.

-Exterior view of Hyundai Motor Group Meta Plant America (HMGMA) located in Georgia, USA.
+Electric Vehicle Slump Hits Hyundai...
+Ulsan Production Line Cut by 20% Exterior view of Hyundai Motor Group Meta Plant America (HMGMA) located in Georgia, USA.
 Hyundai Motor Group

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.